code-mattclaffey/performance-kit/README.md

 ![Performance Kit](https://raw.githubusercontent.com/code-mattclaffey/performance-kit/master/_assets/images/cover.jpg)

 ## Introduction
-This collection of tutorials are based from my learnings from client projects.
-I will talk about what each topic is, how to implement it and then we will see the value it has made on the website.
+This collection of tutorials are based on my learnings from client projects.
+For each topic I will show you how to identify, implement and evaluate performance techniques that can improve your site's load time.

 ## Benefits